spineda2019/Fe/README.md

 side project to build a mini cmpiler in rust (hence the name Fe, referencing Iron, since this will run on rust)

+## The Formal Grammar
+Check out the <a href="https://github.com/spineda2019/Fe/blob/main/Grammar.md">formal grammer</a>
+I am working on for the Fe language.
+It is definitely still a work in progress!

 ## Motivations
 One thing I am aiming to implement in this pet project is having my rudimentary type system be very explicit, while still being readable.
 I want to deny